 This guidance uses plain language to explain the most common situations under the specific laws and related regulations which impose AML/PTF requirements.
 It is provided as general information only.
-It is not legal advice, and is not intended to replace The POCO, the Regulations or the Code.
+It is not legal advice, and is not intended to replace The POCO or to replace the Regulations.

-This guidance is intended for use by senior management and compliance staff of a real estate firm to assist in the development of systems and controls.
-It is not intended to be used by real estate agents as an internal procedures manual.
+This guidance is intended for use by senior management and compliance staff of an accountancy firm to assist in the development of systems and controls.
+It is not intended to be used by accountancy firms as an internal procedures manual.